hyoin-an/erdosbootcamp/README.md

 ## Results
 Our model had better performance than the benchmark model, by having lower RMSE (1.3118) than the benchmark model (1.6552).

-The variable importance plot highlights key factors crucial to model performance, with the top variables identified as follows: budget, vote count in TMDB, movie language, genre (Horror), and popularity measured by TMDB.
+The variable importance plot highlights key factors crucial to model performance, with the top variables identified as follows: budget, vote count in TMDB, movie language, genre (Horror), and movie popularity measured by TMDB.
 ![Variance Importance plot](Figure/Vimportance.png)